 After Pastor John's 18 month interim pastorate was completed, Pastor Peter Damaska arrived at FCC for about 2 years.
 He brought an air of youthful enthusiasm, transitioning the congregation from a traditional worship style to a blended contemporary format.
 Sensing the Lord's direction to return to his denominational roots, his family was sent off in June of 2004.

-Dr. Randy and Tammy Smith began at FCC in July of 2004.
+Randy and Tammy Smith, PhD, began at FCC in July of 2004.
 The Smith family came to FCC straight from serving for years as cross-cultural missionaries in Costa Rica.
 Pastor Randy had also been a pastor, church planter, professor, and worship leader.
 Having grown up in the area, the Smiths know how to relate to our both our church people and our neighboring communities.
 Randy has also been an adjunct professor at Bethel College.

 In August 2010 the church relocated from its smaller house-looking facility on Ash Rd to the former Jimtown North Elementary School on CR 16, Elkhart.
 For the next 5 years this spacious school allowed us to expand not only our worship capacity, but just as importantly our outreach to the community.
 After that we purchased the current facility strategically located on the busy Old US-20 (McKinley) corridor.
 The church also owns a 22 acres site for potential future growth.

 Faith Community Church recently celebrated 30 years of ministry.
 Click below to view a video recap of the church's first 3 decades.